 HAVS Exposure Recording

-A suitable HAVS Exposure Recording system should be implemented, such as a word table or an excel spreadsheet.
-Many systems are electronic and data can be downloaded with exposure information, the exposure information should be collected via regular on and off site vibration analysis.
+A suitable HAVS Exposure Recording system is implemented, such as a word table or an excel spreadsheet.
+Many systems are electronic and data can be downloaded with exposure information, the exposure information is collected via regular on and off site vibration analysis.

 Training